istio/istio.io/content/docs/concepts/traffic-management/index.md

 semantics apply, depending on the nesting.

 If multiple criteria are nested in a single match clause, then the conditions are ANDed.
-For example, the following rule only applies if the source of the request is "reviews:v2" AND the "cookie" header containing "user=jason" is present.
+For example, the following rule only applies if the client workload is “reviews:v2” AND the "cookie" header containing "user=jason" is present in the request.

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3